5 KPIs for accounts payable: the best metrics to track

 Also worth mentioning is that the goal for this metric must reflect the organization’s ambitions regarding automation quality metrics for the accounts payable process.
 A company focused on achieving a high level of touchless invoice processing to drive time savings and efficiency will consider investing in an advanced AP automation tool, even if it means pushing the cost per invoice metric up a bit in the short-term.
 In general, all automation initiatives that remove manual work, speed up the AP process, and take away IT complexities drive cost metrics down in the long run.

-AP KPI #2: Invoice lead time
+Accounts payable KPI #2: invoice lead time

 This KPI for accounts payable tracks the total time it takes for an invoice to be received, processed, finalized, and made ready for payment in the financial system (ERP).
 Those steps often include the time it takes to: